roalyr/godot-for-3d-open-worlds/README.md

 Available for Windows x86-64, Linux 32-bit and x86-64, Linux armv8 (64 bit), Android armv7 and armv8.

 Implemented tweaks:
+* Far plane (z-far) upper limit is set to 9e18 meters.
 * [Large World Coordinates](https://docs.godotengine.org/en/stable/tutorials/physics/large_world_coordinates.html) are used when compiling (double precision floats).
 * Increased editor zoom out distance to galactic scale (depth buffer must be adjusted for such scales, see below).
 * Increased editor zoom increment for faster zooming.
 * This 4.x fork build DOES NOT implement hard-coded logarithmic depth buffer.
-It is implemented in 3.x version of GF3DOW.
 The reason to not to implement this solution is to make it possible to incorporate possible future options for either logarithmic or reverse linear depth buffer, which are being discussed by dev team and are on the milestone.